DanyLan/Terraform/README.md

 # Create a VPC network

-Create the main.tf file where <name> is the name of your key.
+Create the main.tf file where 'name' is the name of your key.

     provider "google" {
       version = "3.5.0"